nes-lab/shepherd-tools/readme.md

   - generalize converters (currently in IVonne)
     - isc&voc <-> ivcurve
     - ivcurve -> ivsample
-  - plotting for multi-node
   - plotting and downsampling for IVCurves ()
-  - plotting more generalized (power, cpu-util, ..., whole directory)
+  - plotting more generalized (power, cpu-util, ..., if IV then offer power as well)
   - some metadata is calculated wrong (non-scalar datasets)
   - unittests
 - main shepherd-code